 In this article, you will discover the different bike size charts for the mountain bikes, kid’s bikes, hybrid bikes, balance bike, road bikes, and the city/commute bikes.
 It is generally believed that the most appropriate way to increase cycling pleasure is to know what exactly is good for you.
 These charts and other vital information presented in this article will help you accomplish your goal in choosing the perfect bike.

 What Size Bike Do I Need?

-The age-old question asked by bike shoppers is, “What size bike do I need?” or “What size bike should I get?”
+One of the most common questions asked by bike shoppers is, “What size bike do I need?” or “What size bike should I get?”

 Let’s dive in!
 Here are three simple methods:

 Method #1: Bike Size Chart by Height (The Easiest Method)

 Here is an easy to follow bike size chart by height.
 Many people also call the following information a bike frame size chart.
 The chart takes into consideration your height and the size of the bike’s frame.
 Clearly, certain heights compliment certain frames.
 The following table is the criteria followed to make the bike size determination.